paolodesiati/paolodesiati.github.io/content/publication/abbasi-anisotropy-2024/index.md

 slides: example
 ---

-This work is driven by the results in my [previous paper](/publication/conference-paper/) on LLMs.
+This work is driven by the results in my [previous paper](/publication/aartsen-2016-anisotropy/).